Pet Insurance Icon

 How does pet insurance work for long-term conditions?

-If a standard insurer won’t cover your pet’s condition, you can still find the coverage you need with a specialist policy.
-While more expensive, these policies offer reassurance that you can claim for you pet’s condition when needed and may work out to be more cost effective should they need regular treatment.
+If a standard insurer won’t cover your pet’s condition, you may still be able to find the coverage you need with a specialist policy.
+While more expensive, these policies offer reassurance that you can claim for your pet’s condition when needed and may work out to be more cost effective should they need regular treatment.

 Can I switch my pet insurance provider?